stevensouza/automon/README.md

 ## Why Automon?

-- Non-invasive monitoring and tracing: No need to modify your existing code
+- **Non-invasive monitoring and tracing**: No need to modify your existing code
-- Flexibility: Works with various monitoring and logging tools you already use
+- **Flexibility**: Works with various monitoring and logging tools you already use
-- Comprehensive coverage: Monitor and trace your code, JDK, and third-party libraries/jars
+- **Comprehensive coverage**: Monitor and trace your code, JDK, and third-party libraries/jars
-- Performance insights: Easily identify bottlenecks and optimize your application
+- **Performance insights**: Easily identify bottlenecks and optimize your application
-- Exception tracking: Catch and analyze exceptions for improved reliability
+- **Exception tracking**: Catch and analyze exceptions for improved reliability

 ## Key Features